SavNov/MoG/Anna Kidnapped By Troy.md

 She shakes her head, a mix of anger and confusion in her expression.
 “And you think that’s what you’re offering me?
 A chance to be more like you?”

-Troy’s smile is thin.
+Ray’s smile is thin.
 “A chance to be less like me, and more like yourself.”
 The way he said that told her that being less like him was a good thing in his eyes.
 But more like herself?
 For someone like her, who'd spent her entire life trying to be someone else, someone her church needed, someone her mom needed, someone her friends needed, that offer was scary...but there was no way she could turn it down.